neuro-inc/neuro-flow/reference/workflow-syntax/project-configuration-syntax.md

 # Project configuration syntax

 {% hint style="warning" %}
-Platform project semantics differs from neuro-flow projects.
-Refer neuro-flow project as a set of related workflows.
+Platform project semantics differs from apolo-flow projects.
+Refer apolo-flow project as a set of related workflows.
 This collision is temporal.
 {% endhint %}

 By default, the project name is generated automatically based on the name of the flow folder (a folder that contains a `.neuro` subfolder for configuration YAML files).